nobodyoffc/FchChain-parser/README.md

 	Without the certification you will meet an error of `javax.net.ssl.SSLHandshakeException: PKIX path building failed:...`

-5. Run the jar file of FreeChain to parse blocks
+5. Run the jar file of FreeChain to parser blocks

 ## Parse Freecash Blockchain
 * config